 Continue Reading →

-Where will you find the sleekest and one of the most futuristic stadium in the NFL?
-Not in New York City of Chicago, but in the desert in Glendale, AZ.
-State Farm Stadium is home of the Arizona Cardinals, the first stadium in their history that they have not had to share with another team.
+Where can you find one of the sleekest and most futuristic stadiums in the NFL?
+Not in New York or Chicago, but in the desert of Glendale, AZ.
+State Farm Stadium is home to the Arizona Cardinals, and it marks the first time in franchise history that the team has had a stadium entirely to

 Continue Reading →